-Following that tweet in June, it’s been radio silent so far and fans are still just waiting on the edge of their seats.
-Don’t worry – that’s why we’re here!
-We’ve put together a list of the best TV shows like Sanditon when you’re craving that period drama with a hint of romance and intrigue.
+So, while we wait on the edge of our seats for the new seasons, here’s a list of the best TV shows like Sanditon when you’re craving that period drama with a hint of romance and intrigue.
 Check them out below!

 Bridgerton, Netflix (2020 – present)